governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-business.md

 ### What Page 2 is trying to do

-Page 2 appears to map major management or business capability areas such as:
+Page 2 maps major management or business capability areas such as:

 - strategic management
 - financial management